MicahElliott/QWERkey/README.md

 ## Keyboards

-There are a few keyboards that make using five thumb keys (space, supers, metas) easier, through keeping the spacebar narrow (three keys wide).
+There are a few keyboards that can make life much better.
+Three features they provide:

+1. Longer key travel, enabling two-for-one key presses: the ability to press two keys with a single pinky.
+Flat keyboards make this harder

+2. The absence of a bottom-left `CTL` key, making a left-pinky barré possible.
+Or, you can probably pop that key off of most keyboards!

+3. A narrow, three-key wide spacebar, saving the thumbs from reaching too far, enabling the use of five thumb keys (space, supers, metas)

 Pictured above (with the green lines) is a Japanese keyboard.
 You can find them on Amazon for $30-70.
 It can be used identically to a US